lslzl3000/node-local-tunnel/README.md

     # npm install node-local-tunnel

-Then try examples in /test, see how it works to redirect requests to your local server
+Try examples in /test(https://github.com/lslzl3000/node-local-tunnel/tree/master/test), see how it works to redirect requests to your local server

 How to use
 ----------